Supplementary Material

 • ISBS showed minor violations only at n \le 50; none for n > 100.

-The theoretical shift (i.e. bias) of the global minimum x^* of the expected SBS from the true survival probability is the survival tail product \times a survival probability ratio term at \tau^* (for small \varepsilon > 0):
+The theoretical shift (i.e. bias) of the global minimum x^* of the expected SBS from the true survival probability at \tau^* is (for \varepsilon \ge 0):

 x^\star - S_Y(\tau^*) = - \frac{\varepsilon (1-S_Y(\tau^*))}{S_C(\tau^*) - \varepsilon} \approx - \varepsilon \cdot \frac{1 - S_Y(\tau^*)}{S_C(\tau^*)}